Niks4u2/FlyAway/README.md

 ## Demo
 Application is hosted [here](http://flyaway-env-1.eba-4f85ddgn.ap-south-1.elasticbeanstalk.com/) on AWS Elastic Beanstalk.
 ## Setup
-To run in your localhost - Clone into local and run project on tomcat server 8.5.
+To run in your localhost - Clone the project into your local directory.
+Edit the `hibernate.cfg.xml` file properites such as username, password, Driver Class Name and Connection URL.
+Then run the project on Apache Tomcat server 10.0.*
 <br><br>
-To deploy on a server use `flyAway.war` file.
+To deploy on a server use `flyaway.war` file.